 Candidates may proceed to secure employment after passing their FAA examination.
 It is common for individuals to continue working in the same environment where they receive hands-on training.

-Fresh aircraft mechanics may also leverage professional organizations like the Professional Aviation Maintenance Association to network and learn about open positions.
+Freshly trained aircraft mechanics may also leverage professional organizations such as the Professional Aviation Maintenance Association to network and learn about open positions.

 Explore trades with similar paths: